BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

 <br>

-The inspiration for this was the Elephant Ear Plant.
-There are a lot of interesting pink varieties, and I tried to take subtle details from them rather than a direct copy as it didn't seem to quite fit the leaf shape during my testing.
+The inspiration for this was Elephant Ear Plants.
+There are a lot of interesting pink varieties of Caladium, and I tried to take subtle details from them rather than a direct copy as it didn't seem to quite fit the leaf shape during my testing.
 The material in Unreal was two-sided, with the underside using the same Albedo Map as the top and a mask for the subsurface scattering giving a hint of darker veins.
 I initially had a more complicated setup but the underside was never that visible and I felt it was just a waste.

 <br>